 “Our goal is for producers to leave better prepared for calving season,” Tarpoff adds.
-“We will discuss timelines on when to examine cows for calving problems, and when to call your vet for help if things are not going well.
-We will also discuss calf care early in life.
+“We will demonstrate building a proper calving kit, then discuss timelines on when to examine cows for calving problems, and when to call your vet for help if things are not going well, and how to care for the newborn calf.
 It’s an excellent program regardless of experience level.”

-The meetings will have other timely educational topics such as forage sampling/analysis, and vaccine care and handling.
+The meetings will have other timely educational topics determined by each location.

 The Kansas State University Animal Sciences and Industry department serves students, livestock producers and the animal and food industries through teaching, research and education.
 The K-State ASI department prepares students for careers in the animal and food industries.
 The curriculum includes the study of nutrition, reproduction, genetics, behavior, meat science, food science with production, management, and agribusiness skills.
 For more about the K-State's ASI department visit asi.ksu.edu.

 K-State Research and Extension is a short name for the Kansas State University Agricultural Experiment Station and Cooperative Extension Service, a program designed to generate and distribute useful knowledge for the well-being of Kansans.
 Supported by county, state, federal and private funds, the program has county Extension offices, experiment fields, area Extension offices and regional research centers statewide.
 Its headquarters is on the K-State campus, Manhattan.